-Ward 8 Woods Conservancy is a grassroots nonprofit organization that works to rejuvenate and enhance the beauty, ecological health, and public enjoyment of the more than 500 acres of forest in the Ward 8 section of Washington, DC, for the benefit of all.
+Ward 8 Woods Conservancy is a grassroots nonprofit organization that works to rejuvenate and enhance the beauty, ecological health, and public enjoyment of the more than 500 acres of forest in the Ward 8 section of Washington, DC.
 We engage residents as paid staff and as volunteers to restore the woodland ecology, build trails, and promote healthy and sustainable living.
 We use the woods as a tool for healing and empowerment.

 We envision a future in which all Washingtonians enjoy clean air, clean water, and connection to the natural world in safe, well-maintained public lands.
 By caring for this small piece of earth, we do our part in the global struggle for a vibrant and livable planet for generations to come.